renovate-bot/zw/docs/guides/syntax/02_for.md

 import APITable from '@site/src/components/APITable';

-The `for` is more concise and more optimized.
+The `for` syntax is more concise and more optimized.

 It is best presented by a real-world example: